garetroy/TeamBuilder2.0/README.md

  Currently, there are three filters used in team creation, and they are as
  follows:

-    * availability for metting times
+  * Availability for metting times
-    * prefered group members
+  * Prefered group members
-    * shared programming languages
+  * Shared programming languages

  By default, all filters are given the same weight.
 However, you can easily change the weight alloted to filters within the config folder.
 For instructions